qngapparat/serverCommunication/README.md

-# serverCommunication
+# serverCommunication Exercise
-Program logging strings sent into mkfifo Pipe by three other programs
+Program logging strings sent into mkfifo Pipe by three other programs.